How to Start Streaming in 6 Steps

 1. Laptop / PC

-Most laptops and computers these days are already good.
-However, it would still depend if you’re planning to be a gaming streamer, I don’t think a normal computer with basic specs will exactly meet your needs.
+Nowadays, most laptops and computers are good.
+However, if you’re planning to be a gaming streamer, a normal computer with basic specs may not exactly meet your needs.

-Anyway, for a not-so-hardcore live streaming setup, you must find at least a device with 8GB RAM and an i7 processor.
-You’ll also need USB ports.
-The more, the better.
+Anyway, for a non-hardcore live streaming setup, you must find a device with at least 8GB RAM and an i7 processor.
+You’ll also need USB ports—the more, the better.

 A laptop on its own is already a setup.
-It has a mic, it has a camera, and it can transmit your data.
+It has a mic, a camera, and it can transmit your data.
 Those are the basic things you’ll need.
 That’s it.
 You’re good to go.
-However, if you want your feed to look and sound more professional, read items 2, 3 & 4.
+However, If you want your feed to look and sound more professional, consider using items 2, 3, and 4.

 2. Webcam

-As we have been saying in our posts, built-in cameras on our laptops and phones are not good.
+As we have said in our posts, the built-in cameras on laptops and phones are not good.
 If you’ve ever seen a professional live stream, you’ll notice that the video quality is good.
-It’s clear, bright, and visually good to watch.
-For you to have that video feedback, you’ll need to get a separate camera.
+It’s clear, bright, and visually pleasing.
+However, you’ll need to get a separate camera to get that video feedback.

 Some people use DSLR cameras and connect them to their computers.
 If you have one, use it.
 However, you’ll need a Capture Card for your setup.
 But an easier and cheaper way is to get a good webcam.